akshay2006-creator/OOPS-CPP-Code/README.md

 ## 🧾 License

-This repository is open-source and available under the **[MIT License](https://www.google.com/search?q=LICENSE)**.
 You are free to use, modify, and distribute the code for educational or personal projects.

 -----